Basic electronics for beginners (Step by step guide 2024)

 In the same way, a circuit diagram is the drawing of a circuit on paper that helps us make the actual circuit from it.

-The circuit diagram can be simple and can be complex depending on the project.
+The circuit diagram can be simple and complex depending on the project.

 Now, the other observation you may have is, what are these different things in the circuit diagram?